 - the Head of the Scholarship Owner’s organisational unit (Dean or Director); and

-- the Registrar, Student Administration.
+- the Registrar, Division of Student Administration & Academic Services.

 - enters the necessary scholarship details into the student administration system;

 - informs the Scholarship Owner and other relevant stakeholders of the outcome;